adrianvincent91/ForProgress/README.md

 Set to true to disable automatic style sheet injection, allowing you to use your own external style sheet.
 Copy [ForProgress.scss](./src/ForProgress.scss) as a reference.

 If true, default and custom settings realted to styling will be ignored and not applied to elements.
-Therefore, you must uncomment these properties in [ForProgress.scss](./src/ForProgress.scss) and change them to your liking.
+Therefore, you must uncomment the commented properties in your copy of [ForProgress.scss](./src/ForProgress.scss) and change them to your liking.

 ```javascript
 const bar = new ForProgress({ useCustomCss: false });